meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 > Lessens the pleasure found in mndane events and in the long run by a process of habituation that **erodes the impact of good fortune itself**.
 ## Studies
 ### Study 1
+Interviewed accident victims as well as lottery winners.